 where

-This shows the validity of the sharpness of $\beta(n,2)$ and hence the claim is well established.
+This shows the validity of the sharpness of $\beta(n,2)$ and thus, the claim is well-established.
 Next, we consider the same sequence $\{\xi_k\}_k\subset E$ that is used in the proof of Theorem \ref{thm1.1}.
-Observe that the following estimates hold
+Notice that the following estimates hold